top of page

 Barrier games appeal to a wide age range and can help you target a variety of language goals in speech therapy

-Today, I’m giving a shout out to barrier games.
-I use them in speech therapy with kiddos of all ages and they are such an effective tool for kids with comprehension and/or expressive language development goals.
+I feel compelled to dedicate an entire blog post to barrier games.
+I use them in speech and language therapy with kids of all ages, and they are such an effective tool for all kinds of comprehension and/or expressive language development goals.

 I have two favorite tools for barrier games: coloring pages, and these reusable sticker pads from Melissa & Doug.
-I’ll describe how I use each below.
+I’ll describe how I use each below and have a free download you can use to get started right away.

 A child playing a barrier game as a speech therapy activity

-When using coloring pages, I try to find a coloring page of my students’ favorite characters, superheroes, shows, interests, what they’re learning in class, etc. When choosing a coloring page, I am mindful of the level of detail in the picture, and how much background knowledge, and therefore knowledge of specific vocabulary in the picture, I expect my students to have.
+When using coloring pages, I try to find a coloring page of my students’ favorite characters, superheroes, shows, interests, etc. Sometimes, I'll try to find coloring pages that are related to what they are learning in their current Science unit, e.g., the solar system, the water cycle, plants, etc. When choosing a coloring page, I am mindful of the level of detail in the picture and how much background knowledge, and therefore knowledge of specific vocabulary in the picture, I expect my students to have.

 Consider these examples: